-The dramatic make-up that the performers wear plays a vital role.
-According to Choi, it usually takes around two hours to apply prior to each performance.
-It all seems worth it though as there are few other art forms that convey the mystery and charm of ancient China as effectively as Cantonese opera.
-“When I watch Cantonese opera, I feel like I’m put in a time machine and brought back to ancient China,” says Choi.
-“When you watch a Cantonese opera performance, you’re actually able to connect with the livelihood, the mannerisms and even the values and beliefs of the people from four hundred years ago.”
+One champion of Cantonese opera is 26-year-old Mitche Choi.
+“When I watch Cantonese opera, I feel like I’ve been put in a time machine and brought back to ancient China,” says Choi.
+“Watching a performance, you’re able to connect with the mannerisms and even the values and beliefs of people from 400 years ago.”

-Choi has been working professionally as a Cantonese opera performer since she graduated from university in 2013.
-It’s common for females to play male characters in Cantonese opera, as is the case with Choi’s favorite character, Mulan.
-“The character that I enjoy playing the most is Mulan.
-This is because Mulan is an actual female that pretends to play a male role and so it’s a reflection of who I am on stage.”
+As for roles, it’s not the all-action Wenwusheng that appeals to Choi.
+“The character that I enjoy playing the most is Mulan, because Mulan is a female that pretends to play a male role.
+So it’s a reflection of who I am on stage.”

-“I believe that it’s important to continue to develop this art in order to preserve it,” says Choi.
-“I think that it can be done through education and also through creating innovative ways for the plays to appeal to a modern audience.”
+Innovating and testing the form’s limits could be the solution.
+“It’s important to continue to develop this art in order to preserve it,” says Choi.
+“I’m working on creating innovative performances to appeal to a modern audience.”